robinsonaarond/widget-factory/README.md

 ### Create a New Widget Component

 A new widget component may be created using the Rails generator.
 The component must be namespaced for the dynamic routing to work.
-For example, to create a

 For example, a `todo_list` component would be namespaced as `TodoList::TodoListComponent`.
 To create such a component, run the following command from the project root:

 `bin/rails g component TodoList::TodoList`